mbari-org/benchmark_eval/doc/docs/usage.md

 ## How to Annotate a Video in RectLabel Pro

 The benchmark videos are too large to push to GitHub, so they are not included in the repository.
-You can find them on Hugging Face here: "update link".
+They are available on Hugging Face (https://huggingface.co/datasets/MBARI-org/DeepSea-MOT).
 If you have the videos, they should be located in a `videos` folder under `benchmark_eval`.
 If you don't have it, create an empty `videos` folder.
 Inside `videos`, create a folder for your video sequence and insert your video file here.
 To make a benchmark video out of a video sequence, you will need `images`, `labels`, and `xml` folders.

 1. In RectLabel, select **File -> Convert video to image frames** and put the resulting frames into an `images` folder.
 2. Create an empty `xml` folder.
 3. Go to `tracker_output.ipynb` and set the video sequence, model, and tracker you are using in the **Setting Variables cell**.
 If you would like to edit the video paths or add new videos, edit the paths here.
 Run the **Defining Functions cell**.
 4. Run **Model + Tracker** cell to get YOLO labels.
 The model parameters can be adjusted here, e.g. `conf`, `iou`, and `imgsz`.
 If you are using Windows/Linux, change `device='mps'` to `device='cpu'` or `device='cuda'` (NVIDIA GPU).
 Tracker parameters can also be adjusted in the yaml file.
 Copy the `labels` folder from `/runs/detect/track/` directory into your `videos` folder which has `images` and `xml` folders.
-5. In RectLabel, go to "Open folder", select the `images` folder for the "Images folder" and the empty `xml` folder for the "Annotations folder" (Label format is PASCAL xml, sort images Numeric), then select 'OK'.
+5. In RectLabel, select "Open folder", select the `images` folder for the "Images folder" and the empty `xml` folder for the "Annotations folder" (Label format is PASCAL xml, sort images Numeric), then select 'OK'.
-6. Select Settings, go to Projects tab, create a new project with the '+', and make Primary with checkbox.
+6. Select Settings, go to Projects tab, create a new project with the `+`, and make Primary with checkbox.
 Objects can also be imported to this project with the **Export -> Import object names -> from a file** (e.g. a model names file), and add "track id" to each object in the Settings -> Objects tab, Attributes field by selecting the checkbox.
 7. Now go to **Export -> Import YOLO txt files**.
 Browse to your `labels` folder and select "Open".
 8. Edit boxes and labels as needed to create a groundtruth video.
-9. To save, select File -> Save, or in Settings, in the Label Fast tab, choose checkbox 'Autosave'.
+9. To save, select **File -> Save**, or in Settings, in the Label Fast tab, choose checkbox 'Autosave'.
-10. Select File -> Close folder when completed.
+10. Select **File -> Close** folder when completed.

 Your file structure could look something like this: